 101. Elementary Arabic with Lab.

 An introduction to Modern Standard Arabic and Arab culture, for students who have never studied Arabic.
 The course begins with an introduction to Arabic sounds and letters.
-The teaching and learning emphasizes the functional use of Arabic and communication in context by means of listening, speaking, reading and writing.
+The teaching and learning emphasize the functional use of Arabic and communication in context by means of listening, speaking, reading, and writing.
 The course also introduces students to aspects of Arabic culture and everyday life in the Middle East.
 At the end of the course, students will be able to read and write Arabic at a basic level.
 Also offered through African Studies.
 This course meets one of two Diversity (DIV13) requirements.

 102. Elementary Arabic with Lab.